How to use Auto Unlock

 How to set up Auto Unlock

-Make sure that your devices meet the system requirements for this feature:
+- Make sure that your Mac and Apple Watch meet the system requirements for this feature:

 Learn how to switch from two-step verification to two-factor authentication.